THEME and STRANDS

 Other relevant research came from the Christchurch Health and Development Study, a 39 year study founded by Professor David Fergusson of a birth cohort of 1,265 children born in the Christchurch region in mid-1977; and the University of Auckland’s Growing Up in New Zealand, which is keeping tabs on the growth and development of initially 6,000+ children from a variety of ethnicities.
 The study aims to improve the lives of their generation and answer the fundamental question: What makes us who we are?

 “If we get it right with everyone’s kids-if they are healthy, well educated, and ready to give something back to the world-then we get it right with everything.'”
 Peter Rugg

-ELF17 will have a strong strand relevant to the new Ministry for Vulnerable Children Oranga Tamariki.
-However, it is also relevant to learners at all levels, including the highly gifted, in terms of unlocking their potential.
+ELF17 had a strong strand relevant to the new Ministry for Vulnerable Children, Oranga Tamariki.
+It was also highly relevant to learners at all levels, including the highly gifted, in terms of unlocking their potential.

-As well as developmental themes, ELF17 will pick up on the fast changing environment, especially in terms of rapidly evolving learning places and work spaces, and the implications for educators in terms of enhancing teaching and learning and strengthening connections with parents, employers and communities.
+As well as developmental themes, ELF17 picked up on the fast changing environment, especially in terms of rapidly evolving learning places and work spaces, and the implications for educators in terms of enhancing teaching and learning and strengthening connections with parents, employers and communities.

 While early childhood years are crucial for facilitating the development of healthy and engaged adults who become lifelong learners there are other key life passages, not the least of which is adolescence, where timely intervention can make a huge difference.
 This can come from the personal coaching of an interested and inspiring teacher or the support of another sympathetic adult, often outside the immediate family circle.